 Mix equal amounts of sand and potting compost together.
 I just use my own home made compost.
 Sand increases drainage and prevents the mix becoming overly moist which can result in cuttings becoming infected and rotting.
 Fill the pot with this mixture to a level just below the rim (to facilitate watering).

 Depending on the size of the pot, you can fit as many cuttings as possible into the available space.
-I usually fit about 8 cuttings into a 4 inch pot.
+I usually fit about 6 to 8 cuttings into a 5 inch pot.
 Push them down so that about half the length is below the surface or you hit the bottom of the pot.